 Generic name: penicillin v potassium

-Note: This page contains information about the side effects of penicillin v potassium.
-Some of the dosage forms included on this document may not apply to the brand name Beepen-VK.
+Note: This document contains side effect information about penicillin v potassium.
+Some dosage forms listed on this page may not apply to the brand name Beepen-VK.

 Applies to penicillin v potassium: capsule, powder for solution, powder for suspension, solution, suspension, tablet, tablet chewable, tablet extended release.

-In addition to its needed effects, some unwanted effects may be caused by penicillin v potassium (the active ingredient contained in Beepen-VK).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, penicillin v potassium (the active ingredient contained in Beepen-VK) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 Stop taking penicillin v potassium and get emergency help immediately if any of the following effects occur: